 If you want to save your money for souvenirs, the Hiroshima Washington Hotel offers the greatest value in the city.
 It’s got affordable rates for quality accommodations.
 Depending on the location of your room, you may also get a panoramic view of the city.

-These lodgings located conveniently close to the Hatchobori Tram Station, a mere five-minute walk from the Hiroshima Washington Hotel.
+These lodgings are located conveniently close to the Hatchobori Tram Station, a mere five-minute walk away.
 You can take the tram to nearby attractions, including Hiroshima Port.
 You’re also a short walk from Hiroshima Castle and the Hiroshima Peace Memorial Park.

 The hotel itself offers clean, spacious rooms where you can rest between checking out the various sights.
 The rooms also include modern amenities like a flat-screen TV, mini-fridge, and an electric kettle.
 On top of all that, Hiroshima Washington Hotel is also a great place to start your day, thanks to the breakfast buffet that features both Western-style and Japanese dishes.